A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Introduction

-Here $C>0$ is a constant, $r>0$ is the convergence rate depending on the well-conditioned operator $\widetilde{\mathcal L}$, the hyperparameters of the NPDG algorithm, and the neural network parameters.
-The readers are referred to section \ref{section: Numer Anal} for detailed discussion.
+Here $C_0 > 0$ denotes the initial error, $r>0$ is the convergence rate depending on the preconditioned operator $\widetilde{\mathcal L}$, the hyperparameters of the NPDG algorithm, and the neural network parameters.
+An explicit lower bound for \( r \) in the case where \( u_\theta \), \( \varphi_\eta \), and \( \psi_\xi \) are linear combinations of basis functions is provided in \eqref{explicit convergence rate origin analysis}.
+A fast convergence rate of the time-continuous algorithm can be expected when the operator $\widetilde{\mathcal L}$ is well-conditioned and the hyperparameters are appropriately chosen.

+{ We further refine the above convergence analysis and remove the restriction on finite time horizon \( [0,T] \) for an important class of elliptic equations in divergence form.
+By incorporating a boundary loss term stronger than the standard \( L^2(\partial \Omega) \) norm, we establish an \emph{a priori} convergence bound in the setting where \( u_\theta \), \( \varphi_\eta \), and \( \psi_\xi \) are linear combinations of prescribed basis functions \( \{u_k\} \), \( \{\varphi_k\} \), and \( \{\psi_k\} \), respectively.
+More precisely, we have

+Here, \( \|\cdot\|_{\mathcal X} \) denotes a boundary norm stronger than \( L^2(\partial \Omega) \), such as \( H^{1/2}(\partial \Omega) \) or \( H^1(\partial \Omega) \).
+The constant \( C_0 \) depends on the initial error, while \( C_1, C_2, \) and \( C_3 \) are coefficients determined by the {elliptic operator} and the choice of hyperparameters.
+The quantities \( \mathcal E_u \), \( \mathcal E_{\nabla \varphi} \), and \( \mathcal E_\psi \) represent the approximation errors of the chosen basis functions in approximating the exact solution \( u_* \) and the boundary data \( g \).
+Moreover, the convergence rate \( r \) admits a uniform lower bound \( r \ge \frac{2}{3\sqrt{3}} \) under a suitable selection of hyperparameters.
+This result reveals a clear two-phase behavior of the dynamics: at early stages, the numerical error is dominated by the decay of the initial error, while in the long-time regime, the error is governed by the intrinsic approximation of the chosen basis functions.} The readers are referred to Section \ref{section: Numer Anal} for detailed discussions on this series of results.

-In the implementations, we apply the Monte-Carlo algorithm \cite{caflisch1998monte} to approximate $\mathscr{E}(u_\theta, \varphi_\eta, \psi_\xi)$; we use automatic differentiation to compute the derivatives of $\mathscr{E}(u_\theta, \varphi_\eta, \psi_\xi)$ with respect to the parameters $\theta, \eta, \xi$.
-It is usually prohibitively expensive to explicitly evaluate $M_p(\theta), M_d(\eta), M_{bdd}(\xi)$ given that $m_\theta, m_\eta, m_\xi$ might be very large.
-To cope with this, we evaluate the pseudo-inverse in \eqref{def: intro alg NPDG} via the iterative solver such as the Minimal residual method (MINRES) \cite{paige1975solution}, which, instead of forming entire matrices, only requires matrix-vector multiplication.
-Further details of our treatment can be found in section \ref{sec: alg}.
+In implementation, we apply the Monte-Carlo algorithm to approximate $\mathscr{E}(u_\theta, \varphi_\eta, \psi_\xi)$; we use automatic differentiation to compute the derivatives of $\mathscr{E}(u_\theta, \varphi_\eta, \psi_\xi)$ with respect to the parameters $\theta, \eta, \xi$.
+It is usually prohibitively expensive to explicitly form the precondition matrices $M_p(\theta), M_d(\eta), M_{bdd}(\xi)$ given that $m_\theta, m_\eta, m_\xi$ might be very large.
+To cope with this, we evaluate the pseudo-inverse in \eqref{def: intro alg NPDG} via the iterative solver such as the Minimal residual method (MINRES) \citep{paige1975solution}, which, instead of forming entire matrices, only requires matrix-vector multiplication.
+Further details of the implementation can be found in Section \ref{sec: alg}.